The intricate pattern of the brain: the memory object

 We see the angle under which the surface is tilted, if any.
 We see the materials that the ball and the surface are made up out of.
 We have memories of many things rolling.
 These memories are made up out of the discoveries of certain patterns.
 Rolling a marble on high pile carpet will not make it roll far.
 Rolling on a marble surface will make it travel a lot farther.
 So rolling on a hard surface works better than rolling on a soft surface.

-When accessing all of the static memory objects that determine the properties of the ball and surface in combination with the recognition of the rolling event, a dynamic pattern, the LTM will allow a prediction by unlocking the appropriate memory objects that are associated with the recognized patterns.
+When accessing all of the static memory objects that determine the properties of the ball and surface in combination with the recognition of the rolling event, a dynamic pattern, the memory will allow a prediction by unlocking the appropriate memory objects that are associated with the recognized patterns.
 We all have recognized that hard surfaces make better surfaces for rolling balls on than soft surfaces.
 We have seen this many times.
 So if we recognize a ball that is about to be rolled over a hard surface, we can complete that pattern.
 Just like with Stewie and Brian Griffin, we don’t need all underlying memory objects to come to an understanding of a thing.
 If we recognize enough memory objects in the pattern, we can start to make a prediction.
 So if we have enough memory objects to realize which pattern will be unlocked by rolling a marble on a marble surface, then this recognition will be unlocked in the form of a prediction.

-In the LTM, the thread that is guided by the external and internal stimuli picked up by the person observing the rolling event, will simply pass over the nodes (memory objects) that might not have been recognized, but are attached to the pattern through previous recognition.
+In the brain, the thread that is guided by the external and internal stimuli picked up by the person observing the rolling event, will simply pass over the nodes (memory objects) that might not have been recognized, but are attached to the pattern through previous recognition.
 Since the recognized memory objects gatekeep the non-recognized memory objects, the thread will unlock the entire pattern.

-Since predictions are not guided by external stimuli like recognition is, they can be heavily influenced by the emotional connections to the memory objects in the LTM.
+Since predictions are not guided by external stimuli like recognition is, they can be heavily influenced by the emotional connections to the memory objects in the brain.
 This can make people, for instance, fatalistic, or optimistic depending on the topic and the “emotional wiring” of its memory objects.

 Memories are logical

 People assume that the life they remember is the life that they lived.
 This is not the case.
-As I said, the LTM is just the collection of all patterns that you have discovered in your life.
+As I said, the memory is just the collection of all patterns that you have discovered in your life.
 You can remember the logic of certain events that you have experienced only because these events themselves are part of the overall logic of your life.
 You got where you are today because of certain steps that you took.
 This logic of your life leads to the ability to reconstruct these events that became important in the logic of your life.

 You can remember that certain things happened at a certain moment in time, because it makes sense to the overall logic of the pattern.
 You remember timing in the following way: “It must have been in 2020, because I remember that Trump was still president and there was COVID.
 That is why I was still at home preparing to campaign.”
 These memory objects guide the timing of the event.
 Because this event is necessary for this person to understand how they got where they are today, it is added to the overall logic of their life.
 All the logic is, of course, ultimately stored as a metaphorical static understanding of the pattern, as I have speculated earlier.
 Memories that are not so important anymore to understand today’s life will be forgotten.